HIST-Critical Graphs and Malkevitch's Conjecture: On a conjecture of Malkevitch

-(a) $F$ is a tree and $V(G) \backslash V(F)$ induces precisely one edge, say $uv$, or (b) $F$ is a forest with precisely two components and $V(G) \backslash V(F)$ is an independent set.
+(a) $F$ is a tree and $V(G) \setminus V(F)$ induces precisely one edge, say $uv$, or (b) $F$ is a forest with precisely two components and $V(G) \setminus V(F)$ is an independent set.
 For (a), let $F'$ be the graph induced by $V(F) \cup \{u\}$.
 For (b), let $F'$ be a graph induced by $V(F) \cup \{w\}$, where $w$ has neighbours in each of two components of $F$.
 (Such $w$ exists since $G$ is connected.)
-In both cases, $F'$ is an induced unicyclic subgraph such that, for every edge in $E(G) \backslash E(F)$, precisely one of its ends lies on $F$.
-Thus, in both cases, it follows that for every cyclically 4-edge connected cubic planar graph, its (4-connected 4-regular planar) line graph has a HIST.
+In both cases, $F'$ is an induced unicyclic subgraph such that, for every edge in $E(G) \setminus E(F)$, precisely one of its ends lies on $F$.
+Thus, in both cases, it follows from Lemma~\ref{correspondence} and Proposition~\ref{analogue} that the following proposition holds.